tohojo/bufferbloat-net/content/codel/wiki/Cake.md

 on fixing two problematic bits of codel right now... adding other features, and fixing bugs.

-Cake is largely Jonathan Morton's work, based on extensive discussions with Dave Taht, Toke, and Eric Dumazet and fragments of the various codel and fq\_codel stuff Dave Taht had done over the last 3 years.
+CAKE is largely Jonathan Morton's work, based on extensive discussions with Dave Taht, Toke, and Eric Dumazet and fragments of the various codel and fq\_codel stuff Dave Taht had done over the last 3 years.
 In particular, the set associative hash, shaper, and diffserv code